CiscoDevNet/intersight-powershell/docs/New-IntersightHyperflexHealthCheckDefinition.md

 ```

 ### -TargetExecutionType
-Indicates whether the health check is executed only on the leader node, or on all nodes in the HyperFlex cluster.\n* `EXECUTE_ON_LEADER_NODE` - Execute the health check script only on the HyperFlex cluster&amp;apos;s leader node.\n* `EXECUTE_ON_ALL_NODES` - Execute health check on all nodes and aggregate the results.\n* `EXECUTE_ON_ALL_NODES_AND_AGGREGATE` - Execute the health check on all Nodes and perform custom aggregation.
+Indicates whether the health check is executed only on the leader node, or on all nodes in the HyperFlex cluster.\n* `EXECUTE_ON_LEADER_NODE` - Execute the health check script only on the HyperFlex cluster&apos;s leader node.\n* `EXECUTE_ON_ALL_NODES` - Execute health check on all nodes and aggregate the results.\n* `EXECUTE_ON_ALL_NODES_AND_AGGREGATE` - Execute the health check on all Nodes and perform custom aggregation.

 ```yaml
 Type: HyperflexHealthCheckDefinition.TargetExecutionTypeEnum